 Construction and Land Costs

 Your land and foundation costs will be higher with a bungalow.
 Roofing might be lower too, but it’s subject to the house size.
+Bungalows also require a larger footprint, which can increase servicing and site work costs.
 However, we feel long-term accessibility of bungalows outweigh these one-time upfront costs.

 Natural Light and Views